 Why this Matters

-For decades, American Universities have expanded international enrollment for financial reasons, often at the expense of American students.
+For decades, American universities have expanded international enrollment for financial reasons, often at the expense of American students.
 Foreign students typically pay full tuition, making them attractive to the university administrators focused on revenue generation rather than educational mission.

 This has created a system where: